techtitan91/automated-data-preparation-pipeline-using-llm/README.md

-# BageLLM: Automated Data Preparation Pipeline
+# automated-data-preparation-pipeline-using-llm

-This repository contains the implementation of BageLLM, an automated data preparation pipeline specifically optimized for Llama 3.2 fine-tuning.
+This repository holds the codebase for **automated-data-preparation-pipeline-using-llm**, an automated workflow for preparing data, specifically refined for Llama 3.2 fine-tuning.

-## Project Structure
+## Project Organization

 ```
-BageLLM/
+automated-data-preparation-pipeline-using-llm/
 ├── src/
 │   ├── __init__.py
 │   ├── annotator.py